 Safeguarding means looking out for and trying to protect others in our community who are vulnerable, or may be at risk of harm.
-If you think that someone is at risk, you need to raise an alarm, everyone can make a difference.
+If you think that someone is at risk, you need to raise an alarm; safeguarding is everyone's business.

 The Safeguarding Adults Board is a group of organisations which meet together to discuss and monitor how to protect vulnerable people with the view to keeping them safe.